Disposal of Latex Paint

 Do not bring latex paint to a Clean Sweep for disposal.
 Latex paint is not a hazardous chemical and will break down in the environment.
 It costs $1.50 for each pound disposed of at Clean Sweep.
 The money spent on latex paint can be used for the disposal of more harmful chemicals such as pesticides, herbicides, oil products, etc.

 Jefferson County is no longer accepting latex paint recycling at the Clean Sweep Events, only oil based paints and stains.
-View dates and times of Clean Sweep events (PDF).
+Contact Jefferson County for their specific clean sweep date at 920-674-7430.